WEC-Sim/WEC-Sim/source/tutorials.rst

 Step 1: Run BEMIO
 """"""""""""""""""""""""
-Hydrodynamic data for each RM3 body must be parsed into a HDF5 file using `BEMIO <http://wec-sim.github.io/WEC-Sim/advanced_features.html#bemio>`_.
+Hydrodynamic data for each RM3 body must be parsed into a HDF5 file using :ref:`bemio`.
 BEMIO converts hydrodynamic data from WAMIT, NEMOH or AQWA into a HDF5 file, ``*.h5`` that is then read by WEC-Sim.
 The RM3 tutorial includes data from a WAMIT run, ``rm3.out``, of the RM3 geometry in the ``$WECSIM/tutorials/rm3/hydroData/`` directory.
 The RM3 WAMIT ``rm3.out`` file and the BEMIO ``bemio.m`` script are then used to generate the ``rm3.h5`` file.